 7. Planning Ahead

 Predicting stock requirements is a tough ask even if you are a seasoned member of the purchasing team armed with accurate, historic sales data.
-Events like the coronavirus pandemic can skew supply and demand forecasts, so your purchasing team must have ready access to accurate sales data.
+Major events like the coronavirus pandemic or persistent wars across the world can skew supply and demand forecasts, so your purchasing team must have ready access to accurate sales data.

 To set up effective replenishment rules in your stock software, you need to ensure your recommended min. and max. levels are set up for each product and are up to date.
 It’s also important to include supplier lead times to each product and any imposed ‘minimum order values’ or ‘buffer stock’ quantities you wish to hold.

 You may also want to take into account shipping costs where it is uneconomic to order small quantities.
 Think of all the variables you need to take into account and then instruct your ERP solution to build these variables into your projections.

 Once complete, you can use these variables to instruct your system to automatically suggest orders for your team to review once a specified reorder level is reached.
 This saves you having to build orders from scratch and provides you with the confidence that your key variables have been considered.

 Modern business software includes intelligence tools that deliver the real-time insights you need to spot trends or stock issues and adjust your practices accordingly.
 Aged stock reports or alerts can highlight stock that is slow-moving and needs to be managed in your business.

 You may want to use the data in your system to highlight which products customers are NOT buying.
 Is there a price, quality, or range issue that the purchasing team can review to help increase sales?
 You should also set up alerts to inform the team when expected sales differ to projections to help improve forecasting.

 9. Track Product Information